lilymontague/VisualTalk/ReadME.txt

 4- OPEN THE ABLETON PROJECT FOLDER "VisualTalk Project" AND OPEN THE ABLETON FILE, "VisualTalk.als".
 You will need to save this file within a 'Project Folder' and then replace the 'Presets' and 'Samples' folders which are in the project folder you created with the ones in this repo.
-If there aren't any folders anyways, then just drag these ones in.
 When you are in the Ableton file, scroll down to one of the tracks labelled 8000-8007 and double click on it.
 It will tell you that the MAX instrument cannot be found.
 Click on the automatic search button and it should retrieve all the instruments from the presets folder you dragged in.
 The same should happen if there are any samples in the file that are missing.
 Some samples won't be able to be retrieved becuase they were too large to load onto GitHub.
+But feel free to drag some new ones in from your own library, or use the ones in the folder.

 5- SIMPLY PRESS THE GREEN RUN BUTTON IN THE PROCESSING IDE.
 A rectangular screen with a white background and grey dividing lines should pop up